MozirDmitriy/deep-prove/docs/src/dense.md

 The output of the sumcheck is a proof and a new claim on both $\tilde{W}(r,...)$ and $\tilde{x}(...)$.
 The proof is only valid if the verifier can verify those claims are too!
 * Matrix claim: the matrix claim gets accumulated with our accumulation scheme setup at the beginning of the proving phase.
 At the end of the full flow, the accumulation procedure will output a single randomized claim from which the prover will produce a PCS opening proof.
 In short, we delay the verification of the claim to the end.
 * Input claim: this claims now becomes the *input* claim for the previous layer in the model !
-Remember deeo prove proves backwards, from the last to the first layer.
+Remember deep prove proves backwards, from the last to the first layer.

 ### 2. Bias Addition Proof